Yuan-ManX/audio-development-tools/README.md

 * [PortAudio](http://www.portaudio.com/)  PortAudio is a free, cross-platform, [open-source](http://www.portaudio.com/license.html), audio I/O library.
 It lets you write simple audio programs in 'C' or C++ that will compile and run on many platforms including Windows, Macintosh OS X, and Unix (OSS/ALSA).
 It is intended to promote the exchange of audio software between developers on different platforms.
 Many [applications](http://www.portaudio.com/apps.html) use PortAudio for Audio I/O.
 * [sounddevice](https://pypi.org/project/sounddevice/)  This [Python](https://www.python.org/) module provides bindings for the [PortAudio](http://www.portaudio.com/) library and a few convenience functions to play and record [NumPy](https://numpy.org/) arrays containing audio signals.
 * [Pydub](https://github.com/jiaaro/pydub)  Manipulate audio with a simple and easy high level interface.
+* [TarsosDSP](https://github.com/JorenSix/TarsosDSP)  TarsosDSP is a Java library for audio processing.
+Its aim is to provide an easy-to-use interface to practical music processing algorithms implemented, as simply as possible, in pure Java and without any other external dependencies.
+* [Q](https://cycfi.github.io/q/)  Q is a cross-platform C++ library for Audio Digital Signal Processing.
+Aptly named after the “Q factor”, a dimensionless parameter that describes the quality of a resonant circuit, the Q DSP Library is designed to be simple and elegant, as the simplicity of its name suggests, and efficient enough to run on small microcontrollers.
+* [BasicDSP](https://github.com/trcwm/BasicDSP)  BasicDSP - A tool for processing audio / experimenting with signal processing.

 ## Sound Synthesis (SS)